Onsen towel review | CNN Underscored

 If you don’t love taking a shower, you’re doing it all wrong.
 Located directly at the crossroads of hygiene and self-care, showers are, of course, a must — but they’re also a great way to sneak in a few minutes of completely indulgent self-care daily.
-And in my opinion, the key to a spa-level, blissed out shower experience is wrapping yourself in a sumptuous towel once the water’s turned off.
+And in our opinion, the key to a spa-level, blissed-out shower experience is wrapping yourself in a sumptuous towel once the water’s turned off.

 Typically, my towel of choice is thick, fluffy and explosively soft.
 My favorites include those from Parachute, Brooklinen and Boll & Branch, but those plushies do have their downsides.
 For one, they sometimes shed, leaving a trail of fibers on your still-damp skin.
-Secondly, their sheer density means that they take a long time to dry — like, upwards of 12 hours — and depending on your bathroom’s ventilation, this can result in a musty-smell.
+Secondly, their sheer density means that they take a long time to dry — like, upward of 12 hours — and depending on your bathroom’s ventilation, this can result in a musty smell.
 Yuck.

-Enter: The waffle knit towel.
-If the plush terry were to have a cool younger cousin, it would certainly be this up-and-coming category of super absorbent towels known for ultra-fast drying.
+Enter the waffle knit towel.
+If the plush terry were to have a cool younger cousin, it would certainly be this up-and-coming category of super-absorbent towels known for ultra-fast drying.
 And one such waffle towel making major waves is Japanese-inspired brand Onsen.

 The lowdown